georgech/uTaker/Applications/uTaskerV1.4/KinetisAtollic/Project_Settings/readme.txt

 Update the copy of the project files here if needed so that they can later be restored when working with the project again, after having changed to a different IDE in the meantime.

 When working with Cortex-m4 parts with FPU and KDS select Float ABI selection to "FP instructions (hard)" plus FPU Type to "fpv6-sp-d16" for optimal performance, and remove when no FPU is available!

+The Atollic project can be used to build kinetis and STM32 targets.